caerphoto/simpletreeview/README.md

 ## HTML elements and CSS classes

 The root node of the tree is a `div` element, and all other nodes are `li`s.
-Both have the class `stv-node`, but the root has `stv-root-node` while all others have `stv-child-node`.
+Both have the class `stv-node`; the root also has `stv-root-node` while all others have `stv-child-node`.

+If a node has children, its element is also given a class of `stv-parent`, otherwise it has the class `stv-leaf`.
+This is useful for hiding the expander as appropriate.

 Each node’s `state` property is represented on its element by the classes `stv-selected`, `stv-partially-selected` and `stv-unselected`.